Rubén González (luger)

 Rubén Oscar González (born 26 July 1962) is a four-time Olympian, a professional keynote speaker and a bestselling author.

 González competed in the men's luge from 1988 to 2010.
-Competing in four Winter Olympics, he holds the record for being the first athlete to participate in four different Winter Olympic games in four different decades.
+Competing in four Winter Olympics, he holds the record for being the first athlete to participate in four different Winter Olympics in four different decades.

 Early life

 González was born in Campana, Argentina, an oil town about 50 miles north of Buenos Aires.
-His father worked as a chemical engineer in the local Exxon refinery.
+His father worked as a chemical engineer at the local Exxon refinery.
 His family emigrated to the United States in 1968.

 When González was 10 years old, while watching the 1972 Winter Olympics, he decided he wanted to become an Olympian.

 Although he lived in Queens, New York, and Maracaibo, Venezuela, Gonzalez spent most of his life in Houston.
 He graduated from Houston Baptist University with degrees in chemistry and biology.
 At HBU, he played on the varsity soccer team.

 Olympic career

 González took up the sport of luge when he was 21 after being inspired by watching figure skater Scott Hamilton win the gold medal at the 1984 Winter Olympics.

 González trained in Lake Placid, New York and in Europe and competed in the 1988 Calgary, 1992 Albertville, 2002 Salt Lake City, and 2010 Vancouver Winter Olympics.

-Because of his inspirational story, González was selected to be a torchbearer at the Salt Lake City Olympics.
+Because of his inspirational story, González was selected to be a torchbearer at the 2002 Winter Olympics.

 González qualified for the 2010 Winter Olympics, at the age of 47.
 He told reporters that Vancouver 2010 would be his last Olympics, since the death of the Georgian luger Nodar Kumaritashvili gave him perspective on the sport.